kallaway/100-days-of-code/log.md

 ### Day 4: January 5, 2017

-**Today's Progress**: Working on title casing a sentence in JavaScript (FreeCodeCamp Basic Algorithm Scripting #252).
+**Today's Progress**: Hosted a 'Code + Coffee' event.
+Working on title casing a sentence in JavaScript (FreeCodeCamp Basic Algorithm Scripting #252).
 The first letter of each word should be uppercase, and the rest of the word should be lowercase.
 I managed to change the entire string to lowercase (easy enough), but haven't been able to figure out how to make the first letter uppercase yet.

 **Thoughts:** I feel like I just stared at the requirements for this project for about an hour.